libp2p/specs/rendezvous/README.md

 number of peers to return.
 The namespace can be omitted in the query, which asks for all peers registered to the rendezvous point.

+The query can also specify a timestamp, obtained from the response to a previous query, such that only peers registered since the timestamp will be returned.
+This allows peers to progressively refresh their network view without overhead, which greatly simplifies real time discovery.

 ### Registration Lifetime

 Registration lifetime is controlled by an optional TTL parameter in